coil-language/coil-lang/README.md

 The vision for coil is to have end users easily specify domain specific rules to your framework, and/or library, and/or application.

 While a linter is not a type system, its an open system where users can let the language know which rules matter to them.
-This mean that as a user I don't waste cpu cycles on rules that don't impact my code, and I can express things that I wouldn't normally be able to express in a type system.
+This mean that as a user I don't waste time and computer resources on rules that don't impact my code, and I can express things that I wouldn't normally be able to express in a type system.

 ### Functional vs Object Oriented